livepeer/lpms/doc/contributing.md

 If your goal is making changes solely to Go part of the codebase, just follow [Requirements](https://github.com/livepeer/lpms/#requirements) section and make sure you have all dependencies to build Go scripts successfully.
 Debugging with Delve, GDB, or, visually, with IDE (e.g. JetBrains GoLand, Microsoft VS Code) should work fine.

 # Working on CGO interface and FFMpeg code
 When working on CGO interface, or [FFmpeg](https://github.com/livepeer/FFmpeg/) fork, chances are you might want to create a separate debug build of all components.
+While production build links with static libraries of Ffmpeg, it's more convenient to use shared libraries for debugging, because this way there's no need to re-build GO executable after every change in Ffmpeg code.

-To do it:
+## Preparing debug build
 1. Copy `~/compiled` dir created by `install_ffmpeg.sh` to `compiled_debug`
 2. If you want to keep system-wide Ffmpeg installation, remove/rename system `pkg-config` (.pc) files of Ffmpeg libs (located in `/usr/local/lib/pkgconfig/` on most Linux distros).
 Otherwise, `pkg-config` will prioritize system libs without debug information.
 3. [FFmpeg](https://github.com/livepeer/FFmpeg/) should be already cloned after running `install_ffmpeg.sh`.
 Navigate to FFmpeg dir and run `configure` as below, making sure all paths are correct.